TinyStepper

 Why it helps

 The hand-eye coordination required to guide a dangling magnet to a small target develops visual-motor integration — the same skill children need for writing, cutting, and catching a ball.
 The task difficulty is naturally self-adjusting: as the child's skill improves, they attempt harder catches (smaller fish, longer string), which maintains the flow state that psychologists identify as optimal for learning.
 The cause-and-effect of magnetism also introduces early scientific concepts in a concrete, hands-on way.
+The EYFS framework highlights this kind of hands-on work as essential for building the grip and control children need before they can hold a pencil.

 Variations